Azure/azure-notificationhubs/Android/README.md

 ## Building and Referencing the SDK

 1. Import the `\azure-notificationhubs\notification-hubs-sdk` project into your workspace
-2. Once Eclipse is done compiling, the resulting .jar file will be located in `\azure-notificationhubs\notification-hubs-sdk\bin`.
+2. Once Android Studio finished compiling the library, the resulting `.jar` file is located in `\azure-notificationhubs\notification-hubs-sdk\bin`.

 ## Need Help?